belgattitude/soluble-japha/doc/language_basics.md

 !!! note

     Coding Java from PHP is relatively similar to an equivalent pure Java code.
-To avoid confusion while developing you must keep aware that
+To avoid confusion while developing you must keep aware that:

-    1. Java support [overloading](https://docs.oracle.com/javase/tutorial/java/javaOO/methods.html) for methods (and constructors).
+    1. Java supports [overloading](https://docs.oracle.com/javase/tutorial/java/javaOO/methods.html) for methods (and constructors).
-    2. PHP has a special notation for static method calls (::), Java does not (.).
-    3. PHP refers to constants with '::', Java does not (.).
+    2. Java supports decorators at the engine level, see [limitations](./notes_limitations#decorators) to learn more.

     And remember

-    1. If most scalar types *(int, string, array...)* are automatically casted, testing an object on `null` or `booleans` will actually be made on the proxied php object and not the Java internal value.
-Booleans and null must be tested with specific methods (`$ba->isNull()` and `$ba->isTrue()`)
+    1. Array and scalar types (int, string, bool, float) are automatically casted, but testing on `null` and `booleans` requires the use of `$ba->isNull()` and `$ba->isTrue()` methods.
-    2. Java `Exception` catched on the PHP side are converted in a generic PHP exception `JavaException`.
+    2. PHP use the `::` for static method calls and constants where Java does not `.`.
+    3. Java is very strict on case-sentivity.

     soluble-japha brings solutions to those problems, but primary reflexes might not work (i.e. you try to call a static java method through the bridge with '::' instead of the regular '->'...)